archlinux/archlinux-docker/REPRO.md

-are still available for download from the rootfs stage of the corresponding [archlinux-docker pipeline](https://gitlab.archlinux.org/archlinux/archlinux-docker/-/pipelines) , you can optionally compare the content of the `repro.tar.zst.SHA256` file from the pipeline to the one generated during the above local build (which should be the same, indicating that the rootFS has been successfully reproduced).
+are still available for download from the rootfs stage of the corresponding [archlinux-docker pipeline](https://gitlab.archlinux.org/archlinux/archlinux-docker/-/pipelines) , you can optionally compare the content of the `repro.tar.zst.SHA256` file from the pipeline to the one generated during your local build (which should be the same, indicating that the rootFS has been successfully reproduced).

-Additionally, you can check differences between the `repro.tar.zst` tarball from the pipeline and the one built during your local build with `diffoscope` *(where `/tmp/repro.tar.zst` is the rootFS tarball downloaded from the pipeline and `$PWD/output/repro.tar.zst` is the rootFS tarball you just built)*:
+Additionally, you can check differences between the `repro.tar.zst` tarball from the pipeline and the one built during your local build with `diffoscope` *(where `/tmp/repro.tar.zst` is the rootFS tarball downloaded from the pipeline and `$PWD/output/repro.tar.zst` is the rootFS tarball built during your local build in the following example)*:

 ```bash
 diffoscope /tmp/repro.tar.zst $PWD/output/repro.tar.zst
 ```

-This should show no difference, acting as additional indicator that the rootFS has been successfully reproduced.
+This should return no difference, acting as additional indicator that the rootFS has been successfully reproduced.

 ## Build the image